The Water Crisis

 - Around 1.1 billion people lack access to water.

-- More than 2.5 billion people experience water shortage at least once a month.
+- More than 2.5 billion people experience water shortages at least once a month.

 - Inadequate sanitation leads to water-borne illnesses affecting 2.4 billion people every year.